DSSGxUK/bmwi/documentation/docs/steps/model.md

 - A specific predicted month

-- `last_month`: Difference in unemployment rate compared to last month
+- `difference compared to last month`: Difference in unemployment rate compared to last month

-- `last_year`: Difference in unemployment rate compared to this month last year
+- `difference compared to last year`: Difference in unemployment rate compared to this month last year

-- `last_month%`: Percentage of change in unemployment rate compared to same time last month
+- `percentage difference compared to last month`: Percentage of change in unemployment rate compared to same time last month

-- `last_year%`: Percentage of change in unemployment rate compared to same time last year
+- `percentage difference compared to last year`: Percentage of change in unemployment rate compared to same time last year

 - `predictions_average`: Average of predictions of the next quarter